Swissman1/hornets-nest-evolution-project/Readme.md

 * **Source documentation:** Whenever possible, please include the source of your data as an image file, document, or other relevant file within the `Sources` folder of the project.
 This allows for easy verification and tracking of edits.
 * **Clear communication:** When submitting changes or suggesting improvements, please provide clear and concise descriptions of your contributions.

-By adhering to these guidelines, we can collectively build a robust and well-documented historical GIS dataset.
+By adhering to these guidelines, we can collectively build a robust and well-documented historical GIS dataset that illuminates the hidden history of Charlotte.

 ## Project Scope and Goals